 Photos: M. Foran unless stated otherwise

-It wasn’t the first snow situation we had had, but it was worse (unless you were one of those people who LOVE a blanket of snow topped with ice, settling over the widespread city of Portland, Oregon.
+It wasn’t the first snow situation we had had, but it was worse (unless you were one of those people who LOVE a blanket of snow-topped with ice, settling widespread over the city of Portland, Oregon.

 So many hills to negotiate, so many stuck commuters desperately trying to get to work, some even abandoning their cars on the freeways and walking the rest of the way… Parking Amnesty called by local officials to cope with the crisis!

 This was the kind of weather which “separates the men from the boys,” we opine (but I still need help to put on my chains!).